Emotional Impact of Chronic GVHD

 Religious or spiritual distress is real and patients with serious chronic illness such as GVHD do not have to go through it alone.
 Through their professional training and experience, chaplains can assist patients to cope with their spiritual distress.

 Having a strong support system is important for coping with emotional and physical symptoms that may result from GVHD.
 Families and friends are usually the main source of support.
 Some patients may find it difficult to share their thoughts and emotions with family and friends, who may not always understand what they are going through.
-GVHD support groups may help you feel more connected and provide helpful tips on how to cope with GVHD.
+GVHD support groups may help the patient feel more connected and provide helpful tips on how to cope with GVHD.

-• Eat healthy and nutritious foods.
+• Eating healthy and nutritious foods

-• Practice healthy sleep habits.
+• Practicing healthy sleep habits